You are currently viewing See Why Light Is Pink in Fairbanks in January

 The blue color of the sky is caused by Rayleigh scattering of sunlight by the gases in the Earth’s atmosphere.
 CC BY-SA 3.0 via Wikimedia Commons.
 The above image shows the degree to which Rayleigh scattering scatters blue light more intensely than red light.
 The scattering curve shown is calculated for sunlight passing vertically through the atmosphere and is based on Buchholtz (1995).
 Other details, such as scattering from dust and absorption of some light by greenhouse gases are not shown.

 You can also see read skies in Alaska during times of severe wildfires and volcanic eruptions.
 These events lead to the emission of particles of various size.
 Aerosols can also build naturally in the air by gas-to-particle conversion.
 They are also emitted from anthropogenic sources.
 The more particles/aerosols are in the atmosphere, the deeper the orange and red become.
 The aerosols scatter the light as well.
-Consequently, during wildfires or when ash from volcanic eruption is in the air, the Sun may look red and the sky orange.
-More on air pollution in Alaska.
+Consequently, during air pollution from wildfires or when ash from volcanic eruption is in the air, the Sun may look red and the sky orange.

 seemingly pink trees in Interior Alaska